 Things To Do In Sydney This Winter

 The number of activities available during a Sydney summer are endless, it’s one of the main reasons people flock from all over the world to visit.
-While it may seem like winter presents more of a challenge when it comes to the weekend ‘to do’ list Leisure Boat Hire love the quieter side of Sydney and are here to share several office favourites that highlight what makes this city special all year round.
+While it may seem like winter presents more of a challenge when it comes to the weekend ‘to do’ list Leisure Bridgewater Charters love the quieter side of Sydney and are here to share several office favourites that highlight what makes this city special all year round.

 First of all, there’s actually less rainy days in winter and the highest percentage of sunshine… who knew!
 Not only is this an upside to the colder temperatures (which let’s be honest, aren’t that bad), but generally there are far less visitors and tourists meaning you can actually have a whole beach to yourself – a concept simply unheard of in summer.
 Check out the full list below: